d-theus/ace_vimtura-rails/README.md

     $ gem install ace_vimtura-rails

 ## Usage
+Run `rails generate ace_vimtura:install` first.

+Currently AceVimtura relies on requirejs due to enormous sources.
+Therefore it's better not to be compiled into your application js file and to reside in `public/assets`.

 Create `div` element, specify it's height and width with html attribute or css and give it an id: for instance `editor`.
 `application.js` or any other controller-specific js file: